 Nevertheless, I hope this a goal for you, too.
-Obviously, it won't happen overnight.
+Obviously, it won’t happen overnight.
 It took me 12 years before I landed my first commission-based client.
-It doesn't have to take that long, but it does get easier once you get better at marketing yourself.
+It doesn’t have to take that long, but it does get easier once you get better — and better at marketing yourself.

 Third, I’m not just a copywriter.
 I write the copy for my own businesses, too.

 I own several businesses.
-Over a hundred, in fact.
-Many with my wife Sylvie Fortin.
-Some are tiny, insignificant websites selling products, mostly information, to highly targeted niches — products outside the “marketing,” “copywriting,” or “make money” industries.
+Some are tiny, insignificant websites selling products, mostly information, to highly targeted niches — products outside the “marketing,” “copywriting,” or “business” industries.

 But others are indeed larger and far more profitable.
-Granted, I also do sell products in the make-money arena.
-But it's just one niche of many.
+Granted, I also do sell products in the marketing arena.
+But it’s just one niche of many.

 Fourth, I’m not sure why you seem to be confused about the idea of offering forums, seminars, and courses, outside of the service business.
 They were created to help people, many as the result of their requests and questions.
 Some are completely free, too.

 But they were also created because of my own personal situation.